 - Recent accidents or close calls, like a fall, medical scare, or minor car accident

-- A slow recovery – recent illness that took a real toll or developed into something serious
+- A slow recovery – a recent illness that took a real toll or developed into something serious

 - Medical help not sought when needed